Manage Citations with Zotero, Mendeley, and EndNote: Zotero

 Zotero is citation management software that is enhanced by its active community of users and developers.
 You can easily add research to the standalone program to read, annotate and organize for future use.
 Its single-click capture works with more databases, catalogs, and websites than Mendeley, and Zotero can properly cite government documents.
 Plugins developed by its users add customization options.
 You can also collaborate with other researchers who use Zotero - without limitations on private groups.
-Finally, Zotero is accessible to screen readers and additional accessibility features can be added to it.

 You can add items to your Zotero library by using the web extension, bookmarklet, or even by manually adding citations and files.
 For more information, visit the Zotero website.